-For some applicants, enrolment is only possible via post and not in person.
-You can find out whether you need to enrol via post or in person in your enrolment application, which is available to download from your user account at www.campo.fau.de under ‘Onlineantrag auf Einschreibung’ (online enrolment application).
+Depending on which degree programme you are applying for, you can enrol either by post or by e-mail (only for degree programmes with admission restrictions).
+You can find out whether you need to enrol via post or by e-mail in your enrolment application, which is available as a PDF to download from your user account at www.campo.fau.de.

-Enrolment via post is only possible for the following group of applicants: Applicants with a German university entrance qualification for degree programmes without admission restrictions (including Master’s degree programmes with the exception of MSc Psychology)
+Only applicants enrolling for a place on degree programmes without admission restrictions can apply by post (including Master’s degree programmes with the exception of MSc Psychology).

 If this applies to you (see enrolment application in campo), you are simply required to transfer your semester fees and then send all required documents to the Student Records Office by post.
-Documents must be received in the period from 27 July until 30 September 2020 for the winter semester 2020/21.
+Documents must be received in the period from 26 July until 30 September 2021 for the winter semester 2021.
 The receipt date shall apply.
-The Student Records Office’s address can be found in your enrolment application.
-You do not need to come to the office to enrol in person.
+The postal address of the Student Records Office’s can be found in your enrolment application.

 It can take between two and three weeks to process applications submitted by post.
 This can be longer if the submitted documents are not complete.
 If documents are submitted just before the deadline, no guarantees can be made that the student documents will be sent by the beginning of the semester.
 This will also apply if payment of the semester fees is not made in time.